Robert Ralston School

-Robert Ralston School is a historic school building located in the Queen Village neighborhood of Philadelphia, Pennsylvania.
-It was built in 1869, and is a -story, four-bay, brick building with a stucco foundation in the Gothic Revival-style.
+The Robert Ralston School is a historic American school building in the Queen Village neighborhood of Philadelphia, Pennsylvania.

+The building was added to the National Register of Historic Places in 1986.

+History and architectural features

+Built in 1869, this historic structure is a 2 1/2-story, four-bay, brick building with a stucco foundation that was designed in the Gothic Revival style.
 It has a later addition in an industrial style.
 It features a pedimented front gable, a molded wood cornice, and an ocular vent opening.
-It was named after merchant and philanthropist Robert Ralston (1761-1836).
+It was named after merchant and philanthropist Robert Ralston (1761–1836).

 The building was added to the National Register of Historic Places in 1986.